STARFIGHTER! The Iconoclasts

 I have a lot to do, and I have to hurry, she thought as Belinda waited outside.
 Gasping as the stream of hot water hit her body, she slid the glass door emphatically shut.

-At Starfleet Headquarters, the junior officers cringed outside the Office of the Starfleet Commander as Admiral Destine roared at the top of her lungs to the unfortunate attendees of the meeting; namely, Ambassador Spock, Creighton, and Nechayev.
+At Starfleet Headquarters, the junior officers cringed outside the Office of the Starfleet Commander as Admiral Destine roared at the top of her lungs to the unfortunate attendees of the meeting; namely, Ambassador Spock, and Nechayev.

 “You have got to be kidding me with this report!”
 Destine screamed, her fangs in full view as she threw the data pad against the wall.
 When it hit, it shattered into pieces.
 “Son of a bitch!" raged the Admiral.